Scotland 1st Year: £28,000 2nd Year: £31,000 Newly Qualified: £61,000

 On our two-year training programme, you’ll enjoy the chance to build both the technical legal skills and complementary skills you need to become a newly-qualified Solicitor and business advisor.

 Throughout the programme you’ll gain broad exposure to different areas of the firm by moving seat every six months.
 The training in each seat is ‘front loaded’ to enable you to quickly develop legal knowledge of each area and take on real responsibility.
-When you qualify, you’ll have fully informed idea of which practice areas interest you and can take your career to the next level in your chosen specialism.
+When you qualify, you’ll have a fully informed idea of which practice areas interest you and can take your career to the next level in your chosen specialism.

 Our Graduate Development Team will support you throughout your Training Contract, from liaising with the wider business on seat allocation, to meeting with you regularly to offer personal or professional support and guidance.